adrialopezescoriza/tdmpc2/README.md

 cd docker && docker build . -t <user>/DEMO3:1.0.0
 ```

-This docker image contains all dependencies needed for running ManiSkill3, Meta-World, Robosuite and BiGym experiments.
+This docker image contains all dependencies needed for running ManiSkill3, Meta-World and Robosuite experiments.

 If you prefer to install dependencies manually, start by installing dependencies via `conda` by running the following command: